 First Snow On Winter Road Trip Return To Toronto

 For the second time, we were on our way back to Toronto after a long fall Vancouver visit.
 We left the first time in mid-October, but got called back for family reasons.
 On our way back to Vancouver we did a detour through the national parks while the weather was still good.
 On this winter road trip return to Toronto, we planned a straight run with little stops and no major tourist detours.
 We were ready to be home!
+We’ve had this trip planned for a while now, it was time to go home.
+We heard that the weather was changing and wanted to keep an eye on things, just in case we ran against any issues while on the road.
+Our break down cover was about to run out and since we wanted to avoid costly breakdowns on road trips, we just renewed our old policy.

 In early December, we were worried that winter conditions would likely slow us down and might even cause us some longer stops on this winter road trip return to Toronto.
 We again decided that travelling through the U.S. would be smarter and cheaper – could escape some winter weather, much cheaper gas even with bad Canadian exchange rates and better U.S. discounts for ex-military on a broad range of hotels.
 We considered different paths across the U.S. and finally decided to head much further south than we had on our drive to Vancouver, planning to cross much of the country along I-70 rather than I-80 or I-90.
 As we planned our Vancouver escape, we looked at the U.S. overview weather forecasts to find the right day to leave and hopefully miss some of the coming weather.
 Of course, that assumed that the weather forecasts proved true!